-(viii) copies of summary reports sent to the physician; and - 2.
-If a patient transfers to another Home Health Agency home health agency or a health facility, a copy of the record or abstract shall be furnished to accompany the patient. - 3.
-Sufficient space and equipment for record processing, storage and retrieval shall be provided. - 4.
+2. If a patient transfers to another home health agency or a health facility, a copy of the record or abstract shall be furnished to accompany the patient.

+- 3. Sufficient space and equipment for record processing, storage and retrieval shall be provided. - 4.
 Policies and procedures shall be written and implemented to assure organization and continuous maintenance of the clinical records system. - (e) Retention of Records.
 Clinical records shall be retained for a period of six years after the last patient encounter for adults, and for six years after a minor reaches the age of majority.
 These records may be retained as originals, microfilms, or other usable forms and shall afford a basis for complete audit of professional information.
-If the <a href="Home-home-health-he - (f) Protection of Records.
+If the home health agency dissolves or changes ownership, a plan for record retention shall be developed and placed into effect.
+The Department shall be advised of the disposition and/or location of said records. - (f) Protection of Records.
 Clinical record information shall be safeguarded against loss or unauthorized use.
 Written procedures shall govern the use and removal of records and conditions for release of information.
 A patient's written consent is required for release of information not authorized by law.